szaniasz/library/README.md

 # library
-Simple library made using OOP
+A simple library made using OOP